Back

 Another option was kite.ly.
 One of the downsides of the service is that it doesn’t have a builder for transferring photos on these mugs and pillows.
 It was unlikely that they would code the builder themselves, so there was no point in asking them.
 To figure out what to do next, we decided to contact their team.

-After talking to guys from kite.ly, we found out this: all we needed to do was build a TIFF-file from a template (without layers, alpha channels, and compression) and send it to their private API.
-It didn’t sound like a problem, but there were 2 more tasks for us: we needed to figure out how to create the product preview and the builder.
-Domien’s plans changed and we couldn’t finish the task, but we developed an action plan and would definitely get the job done if it was required.
+After talking to guys from kite.ly, we found out that: all we needed to do was build a TIFF file from a template (without layers, alpha channels, and compression) and send it to their private API.
+It didn’t sound like a problem, but there were 2 more tasks for us — we needed to figure out how to create the product preview and the builder.
+Domien’s plans changed and we couldn’t finish the task, but we developed an action plan and would definitely get the job done if required.

 See also How to simplify life for event organizers.
 Purrweb’s case